 I tell my picture book writer clients — AND THESE ARE CLIENTS…people who’ve already cleared the “hurdle” — that one out of every ten of their picture book ideas/manuscripts is going to be saleable.
 Picture books are “easy” to write and generate and revise and get 700 or whatever words into shape, sure, but it’s infinitely harder to hit upon a winner idea.
 GOODNIGHT MOON was first published in 1947 and parents still read it to their kids every night, all over the world.
 Publishers are tightening their lists and, ideally, would love a book with that much power and longevity.
 In other words, everyone wants something that will backlist for eternity.
 It’s not easy.
 I would even argue that’s it just as hard to hit upon such a picture book idea as it is to write a publishable novel, especially in this current marketplace.

-Personally, I balk a little when writers hit me up with picture book after picture book, even if some time lapses between attempts.
+Personally, I balk a little when writers approach the “how to query” question with a little too much enthusiasm.
+It’s overwhelming when writers hit me up with picture book after picture book, even if some time lapses between attempts.
 The point is to evolve and go to the next level between picture book manuscripts.
 Every submission round to agents will bring you valuable feedback and insight.
-(If you get absolutely no personalized feedback, that’s feedback in and of itself.)
-Keep writing while you’re on submission, of course, but you should also, in my opinion, wait to see how a submission round goes before you jump back into the querying game.
+(If you get absolutely no personalized feedback, that’s feedback in and of itself.
+See my post on types of query rejection for more info.)
+Keep writing while you’re on submission, of course, but you should also, in my opinion, wait to see how a submission round goes before you jump back into requerying.
 You don’t want to give off the idea that you’re just churning projects out without stopping to learn and grow in between attempts.

 Do you think all those editors are going to see my email or get my phone call and think, “Wow, I haven’t heard from Mary in a while, and I know she only goes out with projects she thinks are really top notch, so I am really excited to hear all about this one!”
 Absolutely not.
 They will most likely think, “Yikes, another call/email from Mary.
 What does she have for me this month and how quickly can I get it off my desk?”

 I don’t go out with everything my clients give me.
 I have to be selective and keep my currency with editors high, so that if they see something from me, they don’t roll their eyes.
 The worst position you can be in, I think, is if someone gets an email from you and groans.
 So I’m selective.
-And I have extremely high standards for the work that I pitch to publishers (just ask some of my impatient clients…and we all know how I feel about patience).
-You should strive to be this way, too, so I don’t groan when I get your second or third or fourth query for the year.
+And I have extremely high standards for the work that I pitch to publishers. (just ask some of my impatient clients…and we all know how I feel about patience.
+Check out my post on how long does it take to publish a book for the full scoop.)
+You should strive to be this way, too, when you’re approaching how to query.
+That way I don’t groan when you’re requerying me for the second or third or fourth time that year.